The Back to Education Programme (BTEA) is run by the Department of Social Protection.

 - Earnings from part-time employment do not affect your BTEA payment, however it might affect Rent Allowance

-All courses, except the CORE VTOS COURSES, are available under the BTEA scheme.
+All courses are available under the BTEA scheme.

 How to apply